 Just ask Scott Ledbury, Founder of Slinky Productions.

 “We are often going into our archives to update videos from two years ago for our clients.
-So our team is very tidy with outside assets and mimic the structure of project folders.
-We have this philosophy that any editor should be able to open up a project many months down the line and have no questions or confusions about it.”
+So our team is very tidy with outside assets and mimics the structure of project folders.
+We have this philosophy that any editor should be able to open up a project many months down the line and have no questions or confusion about it.”